Art Basel Hong Kong 2023 Returns With a Bang

 Of the 177 galleries exhibiting at the Hong Kong Convention and Exhibition Centre, up from 130 last year, 22 are making their debut in the city.
 Among them are Galerie Christophe Gaillard and Loevenbruck from Paris; Jan Kaps from Cologne; Helly Nahmad Gallery London from London; Venus Over Manhattan from New York; Denny Gallery, with spaces in New York and Hong Kong; Kosaku Kamechika, Kotaro Nukaga, Takuro Someya Contemporary Art and Yutaka Kikutake from Tokyo; Yiri Arts from Taipei; YOD Gallery with Lieu from Los Angeles; Umberto di Marino from Naples; moniquemeloche from Chicago; Retro Africa from Abuja; SMAC Art Gallery with spaces in Johannesburg, Cape Town and Stellenbosch; Union Pacific from London; Gallery Vacancy from Shanghai; and Whistle from Seoul.

-“The return to a fully fledged physical show will benefit emerging artists and galleries the most,” says Siyang-Le.
+“The return to a fully-fledged physical show will benefit emerging artists and galleries the most,” says Le.

 “They rely on the meets-and-greets and relationships they cultivate with collectors, industry patrons and general art aficionados.”